-Well, i’m not writing all these in order to talk about the “dark side” of my previous relationship.
-Instead, i want to emphasize the fact that sometimes and to some people, we will not be “pretty enough”.
+Well, I’m not writing all these in order to talk about the “dark side” of my previous relationship.
+Instead, I want to emphasize the fact that sometimes and to some people, we will not be “pretty enough”.
 Especially nowadays that our image is so dependent on social media and most of the people count their value in likes and hearts.
-Unfortunately, only 5 minutes of scrolling on Instagram can make someone feel worthless and “ugly”.
-Sometimes i, despite being an adult, can’t handle that pressure seeing all those pretty models posing.
+Unfortunately, only 5 minutes of scrolling on Instagram or checking on Facebook can make someone feel worthless and “ugly”.
+Sometimes I, despite being an adult, can’t handle that pressure seeing all those pretty models posing.
 I need my time off.
-And i don’t even want to imagine what it can feel like being a teenager in today’s society.
+And I don’t even want to imagine what it can feel like being a teenager in today’s society.
 It must be very stressful for someone who is slowly entering the adult world and trying to be accepted and fit in…

 Am I “pretty” enough?

 The sad thing is that the feeling of not being “pretty enough” has the consequence of low self-confidence and that with its turn has numerous terrible side effects.
 If you have been there, you probably felt worthless of being loved and caressed by people.
 Maybe you were constantly concerned about what you imagined others might think of you.
 Or you were sad all the time and expecting nothing from yourself.
 You probably didn’t even love yourself.
 And even though people that truly cared about you tried to change that mood they failed to…

 What is “pretty”?